dmitrypek/P3DFFT_Documentation/docs/source/home.rst

 **P3DFFT**

 P3DFFT is written in Fortran90 and is optimized for parallel performance.
 It uses Message Passing Interface (MPI) for interprocessor communication, and starting from v.2.7.5 there is a multithreading option for hybrid MPI/OpenMP implementation.
 C/C++ interface is available, as are detailed documentation and examples in both Fortran and C. A configure script is supplied for ease of installation.
 This package depends on a serial FFT library such as Fastest Fourier Transform in the West (`FFTW <http://www.fftw.org/>`_) or IBM's `ESSL <http://publibfp.boulder.ibm.com/epubs/pdf/am501405.pdf>`_.
-The library is provided under GPL 3.0 and is available from its `github page <https://github.com/sdsc/p3dfft>`_.
+The library is available from its `github page <https://github.com/sdsc/p3dfft>`_.

 **P3DFFT++**

 P3DFFT++ is the next generation of P3DFFT (versions starting with 3.0).
 It extends the interface of P3DFFT to allow a wider range of use scenarios.
 It provides the user with a choice in defining their own data layout formats beyond the predefined 2D pencil blocks.
 It is written in C++ with C and Fortran interfaces, and currently uses MPI.
 The library can be found at P3DFFT++ `github space <https://github.com/sdsc/p3dfft.3>`_.
 See P3DFFT++ Tutorial and P3DFFT++ reference pages in C++, C and Fortran.

-The following table compares P3DFFT family 2.7.6 and 3.0 (P3DFFT++).
+The following table compares P3DFFT family 2.7.6 and 3.1.0 (P3DFFT++).

 =======================================   ============== ========
 Feature                                   P3DFFT 2.x     P3DFFT++